JustinGoheen/quant-lab/README.md

 quant run agent --key-YOUR-ALPACA-KEY --secret=YOUR-ALPACA-SECRET-KEY --symbol=SPY
 ```

-Alternatively, you can create a .env file and lightning-quant will automatically load the provided environment variables for you.
+Alternatively, you can create a .env file and quantlab will automatically load the provided environment variables for you.
 And then use the following in terminal:

 ```sh
 quant run agent --symbol=SPY --tasks=all